The Little Bit Foundation's high school programs

 What’s Next

 The Little Bit Foundation's high school What's Next programThe What’s Next program assists students in envisioning and planning for their next steps after high school graduation, by tapping into their passions and skills and exploring the many places where they may fit.
-Through career fairs, internships and a corporate work-study program, we connect students with local companies, organizations and higher education institutions to help them define and prepare for a specific pathway.
-Once a student has indicated an interest in a particular pathway – be it college, career, military, trade school – we work with area groups to offer immersive experiences, test preparation and skills development.
+Through college and career fairs, application days, and industry tours and presentations, we introduce students to career and higher learning opportunities.

 Next Step 9th Grade

 You can have an impact on a young person’s life in a profound and lasting way.
-Find out how to become a high school mentor or contact us about partnership and funding opportunities.
+Find out how to become a volunteer speaker or contact us about partnership and funding opportunities.